Skip to content

 ~170 km2.5 h1–4 pax

-Český Krumlov is the fairytale of South Bohemia — a UNESCO-listed town wrapped in a bend of the Vltava river, with a castle, cobbled lanes and red rooftops.
-The drive from Prague is about 170 kilometres and two and a half hours, south through the Bohemian countryside on good roads.
+Český Krumlov, often searched as Cesky Krumlov, is the fairytale of South Bohemia — a UNESCO-listed town wrapped in a bend of the Vltava river, with a castle, cobbled lanes and red rooftops.
+The private transfer from Prague takes about 170 kilometres and two and a half hours, south through the Bohemian countryside on good roads.
 It is one of our most popular routes both as a one-way transfer and as a full day trip with the driver waiting while you explore.
 You choose the pickup time, we quote a fixed price upfront, and an English-speaking driver does the rest.
 With no train changes and full luggage space, it is the easiest way to reach this small, much-loved town.

 PragueBudapest